 Fall in love, laugh out loud, and get hitched with these great wedding movies from across the globe.

 Plus, we’ve got quite a few book-to-movie adaptations, an animated film, and movies based on true stories.
-Let’s get started!
+Let’s get started, and if you enjoy movies, you might also like these wedding books.

 35 Wedding Movies We Love